scribe-security/docs/docs/integrating-scribe/ci-integrations/github/action-bom.md

     format: json
 ```

 By default, the Docker environment is set up to pull images with their runner associated platforms.
-For cross-platform image analysis, pull the image directly from the registry and explicitly specify the platform:
+For cross-platform image analysis, pull the image directly from the registry and explicitly specify the platform.

 ```yaml
 - name: Generate cyclonedx json SBOM